shaoxiongji/sw-detection/README.md

 # Suicidal Ideation Detection in Online User Contents

-This project is the code for the paper "Suicidal Ideation Detection in Online User Contents".

 # Getting Started
 Due to the anonymity of online media and social networks, people tend to express their feelings and sufferings in online communities.
 In order to prevent suicide, it is necessary to detect suicide-related posts and users' suicide ideation in cyberspace by natural language processing methods.